jlangch/venice/doc/readme/repl.md

 A history of the last three result values is kept by the REPL, accessible through the Venice symbols `*1`, `*2`, `*3`, `**`.

-If the REPL colors don't harmonize well with your terminal color schema omit the '-colors' option or place a 'repl.json' config file with customized ANSI escape code colors on the working dir.
-The REPL command `!config` shows a sample 'repl.json' that can be modified.

 ```text
 venice> (+ 10 1)
 => 11